GCollector/recostly2/CALCULATOR_REQUIREMENTS.md

 ## Change Log

 ### Recent Updates:
-1. **User Tier System**: Added comprehensive tier definitions and save limit requirements
+1. **User Tier System**: Updated tier definitions to use 'free', 'basic', and 'premium'
-2. **Save Limit Implementation**: Both client-side and server-side validation
+2. **Save Limit Implementation**: Both client-side and server-side validation for free users
 3. **Error Handling**: Clear error messages and upgrade prompts for users hitting limits
 4. **Database Triggers**: Server-side enforcement of save limits based on user tier
 5. **Edit Button Text**: Changed from "Back to Input" to simply "Edit" for cleaner UX